About Appraisily

 The proof layer is public

-Samples, boundaries, and method notes let a buyer inspect the shape of the deliverable before ordering.
+Samples, boundaries, method notes, terms, privacy, and the Refund and Resolution Policy let a buyer inspect the service before ordering.

 The next step is clear